jakuta-tech/twitter_scraper/README.md

 # Twitter Scraper

 The app is written in Node.js and uses the Twitter Rest API to extract, filter, and display tweets.
 Tweets can be filtered by location, username, or topic.
-The documentation for the API can be found [here!](https://dev.twitter.com/rest/public)
+The documentation for the Twitter Rest API can be found [here!](https://dev.twitter.com/rest/public)

 In order to use this twitter scraper you must register as a Twitter developer and fill in the consumer_key, consumer_secret, access_token_key, and access_token_secret fields in the `app/routes.js` file.
 To register as a Twitter developer [click here.](https://dev.twitter.com/index)